-I rewrote the story and also am posting the original.
+I rewrote the original story a very kind reader sent to me and also am posting the original.
 Writers back then (1700-1800’s) tended to write in sentences with MANY clauses.
-I tried to stay true to the original.

 Wolves at the Door (retold by Donna Gawell, originally told by Reverend Ebenezer Hill)